 Every year the prestigious Golf Foundation Presidents’ Awards celebrate some of the real heroes of grass roots junior golf and the high achieving projects that encourage more young people to ‘Start, Learn and Stay’ in the sport.
-For the year ahead, one of the key awards will offer a sharper focus on the leading golf charity’s ‘Skills for Life’ values.
+This year, one of the key awards will offer a sharper focus on the leading golf charity’s ‘Skills for Life’ values.

 The most prestigious honour is the ‘Sir Henry Cotton Award’ which is for outstanding service in the development of young golfers over a sustained period of time.
-Meanwhile, for the 2018 event, the Mackenzie Award will change slightly to help provide a sharper focus for the Foundation’s ‘Skills for Life’ message that golf can assist in the positive progress of young people in our clubs and in their wider lives.
-Following a summer that has seen approaching 300 golf clubs sign up for a new Skills for Life campaign, this should be a popular addition to the awards schedule.
+Meanwhile, in 2018, the Mackenzie Award will change slightly to help provide a sharper focus for the Foundation’s ‘Skills for Life’ message that golf can assist in the positive progress of young people in our clubs and in their wider lives.

 Brendon Pyle, Chief Executive of the Golf Foundation, said: “Our Presidents’ Awards represent a priceless opportunity for this charity and our partners to recognise and celebrate the outstanding commitment and passion that our award winners show in helping young people to find a good start in golf so that they may enjoy the game long into adulthood.

 “This year, the golf clubs that received a Skills for Life trophy have been invited to nominate their young recipient to win the national Mackenzie Award at Wentworth.
 This is a really exciting addition to the awards and will truly celebrate our wider commitment to helping young golfers develop into confident and resilient adults.”